Protect Your Data: Strategies for Data Loss Prevention and Corruption Control

 Securing Data in Motion

 Data in motion refers to data that is being transmitted across a network, such as emails, files, and database updates.
-Securing data in motion is essential to prevent unauthorized access and interception.
-Here are some strategies:
+Below are some strategies to secure data in motion:

 Email Encryption